JannisX11/blockbench-plugins/plugins/add_tint/about.md

 - Set or remove any `tintindex` on selected faces
 - Edit preview colors for each Tint Index in real time
 - Preview the texture multiplied by its tint color
-- Convert textures to tint-friendly grayscale
+- Convert only selected face UV areas to tint-friendly grayscale
 - Use the dedicated panel or the UV Editor context menu
 - Undo and Redo support